dazhizhao/Autoregressive-Inverse-Design-for-Disordered-Metamaterials/README.md

 You can find the all the dataset and checkpoints we adopted in this paper from [Google Drive](https://drive.google.com/drive/folders/1lua95cX5zexfpzs-K3D9ZcxsPZSpGtCx?usp=drive_link). </br>
 To remind you, our metamaterial structures are stored through `.mat` format and nonlinear responses are stored through `.xlxs` format.
 Plz prepare the correct software/tool to open it.
 ## Usage
-### Autoregressive Transformer Model Inverse Design
+### Autoregressive Transformer Model for Inverse Design
 If you wanna see more details about the autoregressive process, play the gif below:
 ![video][ar]
 #### Training Stage